 How long do Italian production lead times actually run?

-Italian lead times run 8 to 14 weeks from approved pre-production sample to FOB-ready goods, with fabric sourcing adding 2 to 4 weeks for specialty mills (McKinsey State of Fashion, 2024).
-Italy is slower than Turkey at 6 to 9 weeks, comparable to Portugal at 7 to 12 weeks, and dramatically faster than China at 14 to 22 weeks once shipping is included.
+Italian lead times run 8 to 14 weeks from approved pre-production sample to FOB-ready goods, with fabric sourcing adding 2 to 4 weeks for specialty mills (OneAim Apparel network timing, 2024-2026).
+Italy is slower than Turkey at 6 to 9 weeks, comparable to Portugal at 7 to 12 weeks, and dramatically faster than China at 14 to 22 weeks once shipping is included, a pattern that holds across our clothing manufacturing lead time by country benchmark.

 Typical 12-week timeline